zycau/stan-challenge/README.md

 * **Data fetching:** If there are more programs in database, just fetch a certain number of data once in order to optimize the performance and the response size.
 For the same reason, we could fetch program by id in `program` page if it's not in state.

-* **Lint:** Add eslint, prettier, husky etc to standardize the development and deploy process.
+* **Lint:** Add eslint, prettier, husky etc to standardize the development and deployment process.

 * **Responsive:** Improve the styling part to make the App compatiable with more devices and browsers.